PenguinOfWar/campaign-monitor/README.md

 This plugin implements the Campaign Monitor subscription form functionality for the [OctoberCMS](http://octobercms.com).

+## Dependencies

+This plugin requires the [OctoberCMS Framework Extras](https://octobercms.com/docs/cms/ajax) be included within your page or layout.

+Add the following markup to your layout or page after the `{scripts}` declaration.

+    {% framework extras %}

 ## Configuring

 If you're installing this plugin manually, simply copy the contents of this directory to: